Positivity of the cotangent sheaf of singular Calabi-Yau varieties: Restricting to a general surface

 Apply now Lemma \ref{Key} and Remark \ref{QuasiBig}: they establish that $\hat{\zeta}|_{\hat{\pi}^{-1}(\hat{C})}$ is nef and that, for any closed proper variety $W\subset\hat{\pi}^{-1}(\hat{C})=\P(\hat{\E}|_{\hat{C}})$,

 Using this formula for any closed subvariety $W$ of $Z\cap \hat{\pi}^{-1}(\hat{C})$, the Nakai-Moishezon criterion shows that $\hat{\zeta}|_{Z\cap \hat{\pi}^{-1}(\hat{C})}$ is ample. }

 The second lemma is set at the higher level of $(\hat{S},\hat{\E})$ directly.
-It uses the pseudoeffectivity and $\hat{H}$-semistability of the locally-free sheaf $\hat{\E}$, infered by Lemmas \ref{PseffPullb} and \ref{SemisPullb}, but no other property of $\E$.
+It uses the pseudoeffectivity and $\hat{H}$-semistability of the locally-free sheaf $\hat{\E}$, infered by Proposition \ref{PseffPullb} and Lemma \ref{SemisPullb}, but no other property of $\E$.

 \lem[NotBig]{Keep the notations.
 If $\hat{\zeta}$ is not nef, then there is a closed proper subvariety $W$ of $\P(\hat{\E})$ such that, for $m$ big and divisible enough and for a very general curve $\hat{C}\in p^*|mH|$: }